This is my main home online. It reflects content related to my law, library, information, and technology interests.

 I use this Web site – and a number of other blogs and sites – to have hands-on experience with technology and content management, and keep focused on legal technology and information areas.
 Over the years, I have worked in academia and for non-profits wearing hats as diverse as library director, chief information officer, electronic services librarian, adjunct lecturer on networked library systems, and Web team manager.
 I frequently speak at professional conferences and write in law and information publications about topics that interest me.

-- The companion blog, Finding Legal Information, to my book, Finding and Managing Legal Information on the Internet, Second Edition, published by Thomson Reuters Canada Law Book
+- The (now defunct) companion blog, Finding Legal Information, to my book, Finding and Managing Legal Information on the Internet, Second Edition, published by Thomson Reuters Canada Law Book

-- Another companion blog, Practice Law in the Cloud, for my book by the same name, published by Thomson Reuters Canada Law Book.
+- Another (also defunct) companion blog, Practice Law in the Cloud, for my book by the same name, published by Thomson Reuters Canada Law Book.

 - My Twitter feed @davidpwhelan